-How to See Someone’s Search History Through Wifi
+Can You See Someone’s Search History through WiFi?

-You should know that you can’t directly access someone’s browser history’s even if the person uses your Wi-Fi.
-However, it is possible to gather someone’s log data by setting up your router.
-Router settings widely vary from one brand to another.
+Yes, you can see someone’s search history through Wifi by setting up your router.
+However, you should know that you can’t directly access someone’s search history even if the person uses your WiFi.
+You must need to setting up the router and the settings widely vary from one brand to another.
 This being said, all routers mostly have a feature known as Logs.
 All your browsing activities get accumulated in Logs.

 Step 1: Open the web browser on your desktop and put your router’s IP address.
 The IP address is a string of numbers, which you can find out by carefully inspecting your router.
 It is at times available at the bottom of your router.